Skip to content

 Nervous about getting tested?

-While cervical cancer causes few – if any – symptoms, early detection is easy, and treatment highly successful.
-So if you’ve been putting off that appointment, it’s time to call your GP and book one in.
+Early detection of cervical cancer is easy and the treatment is highly successful.
+So, if you’ve been putting off that appointment, it’s time to book it in.

 The information contained in this article is provided as general information only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 For personalised medical advice, always consult your qualified healthcare professional.